abinit/abipy_book/abipy_book/sigres.md

 The SIGRES file contains the KS as well as the QP direct gaps for all the k-points included in the calculation ({{kptgw}}).
-To plot the differente QP - KS, use:
+To plot the difference QP - KS, use:

 ```{code-cell} ipython3
 sigres.plot_qpgaps();